June 25 - July 15, 2018 // 21 days

 Join us on an adventure from the plains to the mountains, full of incredible wildlife, remarkable people, and meaningful service.

-Learn more about this community service adventure program in Uganda.
-Click on the Description tab below.
+Keep scrolling to learn more about this community service adventure program in Uganda!

 They support early childhood education, promote conservation and health education, provide daily school lunches, train teachers, encourage literacy through libraries and computer usage, fund secondary school and college scholarships, and empower local youth.